WXPN: History

 In 1970, WXPN-AM's operations moved from Houston Hall, directly in the center of campus, to 3905 Spruce Street.
+After problems with the FCC over show content in the 1970s, WXPN-FM's broadcast license was not renewed.
+WXPN-AM then became WQHS, which stands for "Quad Hill Superblock" (referring to student dormitories on campus).
+As it had not been involved with the FCC dispute, WQHS remained completely student-run while WXPN was afterwards run by a mix of community volunteers and former students.
+The stations developed two distinct styles, with WQHS focused more on contemporary music and WXPN reflecting the more esoteric interests of its staff.
+This ultimately led to a complete split between the stations, with both moving from their common Spruce Street location.
 The FM radio station became professionally run by 1980, with former students and community volunteers staffing the station, while the AM radio station was still student-run.
-WXPN-AM then became WQHS, which stands for Quad Hill Superblock (referring to student dormitories on campus).
-As of September 2005, the radio station is located on the 5th floor of the Hollenback Center, on the far east side of campus.
+As of September 2005, the radio station is located on the fifth floor of the Hollenback Center, on the far east side of campus.